A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: THEORY AND MODEL

 We begin by examining a dilute suspension of microgel particles, characterized by an effective volume fraction $\phi= \frac{N}{V} \frac{4}{3} \pi R^3$. $\frac{N}{V}$ denotes the number density, while $R$ is the effective radius of the microgel particle, which is often assumed to be approximately equal to the hydrodynamic radius $R\simeq R_H$.
 As shown in Fig.~\ref{fig:sketch} we also consider the core radius $R_\textrm{core}$ and the corresponding core volume fraction $\zeta= \frac{N}{V} \frac{4}{3} \pi R_\textrm{core}^3$.
-Mason and Scheffold's model has defined the parameter $\zeta_d=\Delta V/V$ as the additional volume fraction that becomes available due to the deformation of the core caused by thermal fluctuations and shear strain~\cite{mason2014crossover} Considering a perturbative shear strain amplitude $\gamma$, the sample plateau shear modulus $G^\prime_p$ can be calculated.

-We derive the plateau shear modulus by taking the derivative of the total free energy $F_\textrm{tot}$ under the minimization condition $\zeta_d=\zeta^{*}_d$.
-We retain all parameters before evaluating the result at $\gamma\to0$.
+Mason and Scheffold's model has defined the parameter $\zeta_d=\Delta V/V$ as the additional volume fraction that becomes available due to the deformation of the core caused by thermal fluctuations and shear strain~\cite{mason2014crossover} .
+Considering a perturbative shear strain amplitude $\gamma$, the sample plateau shear modulus $G^\prime_p$ can be calculated.
+We derive the plateau shear modulus by taking the derivative of the total free energy $F_\textrm{tot}$ under the minimization condition $\zeta_d=\zeta^{*}_d$~\cite{mason2014crossover}.
+We retain all parameters before evaluating the result at $\gamma\to0$: